 Laptop battery life can greatly vary depending on settings such as brightness and the applications being used.
 That said, I would look for a laptop with at least a six hour battery life, though my laptops are often in the 9-10 hour range for battery life.
 I always recommend bringing the laptop charger to class, just in case it suddenly dies.

 Check to make sure that all necessary accessibility features can be enabled on the computer.
 How does the large text look?
 Is screen magnifier easy to use?
 What about screen readers?
-For more on Windows 10 accessibility settings, check out this post here.

-My laptop, purchased for a little over $1000, is still running like it’s brand new, even three years after I purchased it.
+My laptop for low vision, purchased for a little over $1000, is still running like it’s brand new, even three years after I purchased it.
 It made sense for me to invest that much, because I use it for all of my classes and take a large number of virtual classes.
 However, users can still find a great laptop with all of the features they need for $700 or less, especially if they hit the sales.
 Ask about student discounts, as well as discounts for people registered with the state department for blindness and visual impairments.

 Should I buy insurance?